 How to Quickly Check If Your Mobile Number is Linked

-It’s a good idea to regularly check if your mobile number is correctly linked to your Aadhaar.
+It is advisable to regularly check if your mobile number is correctly linked to your Aadhaar.
 Thankfully, this process is straightforward and can be done online.

 Visiting the Official Aadhaar Website